delvtech/drift/README.md

 > [!TIP]
 >
 > Drift can be used without an adapter, however adapters reuse clients from
-> their corresponding web3 library, which can improve performance depending on
+> their corresponding web3 library, which can be useful for sharing connection
-> their configuration.
-For example, the `publicClient` from Viem can
-> automatically batch requests via Multicall.
+> settings, signers, and other configurations.

 ## Start Drifting